rakhiwanjari88/merge-conflict-demonstration/README.md

 # merge-conflict-demonstration
-This is the MAIN branch version.
+This is the feature  branch version.